anynines/a9s-kubernetes-training/website/docs/postgresql/50-stateful-sets-revisited/10-stateful-sets-revisited.md

 ## Cluster Connectivity

-As stated earlier, in order to build a replicating PostgreSQL cluster, the individual cluster nodes must be able to communicate with another.
+As stated earlier, in order to build a replicating PostgreSQL cluster, the individual cluster nodes must be able to communicate with one another.

 Your first thought could be to create three headless Services, one for each member of the 3-replica StatefulSet but in fact this is not necessary.
 Kubernetes will automatically propagate `SRV` records [1] in its DNS system [2].
 Go and see yourself: